* Upcoming seminar *

 19 July 2021

 This webinar sought to answer how we can balance addressing COVID-19 with other priority health needs?
-Chaired by Dr. Adnan Hyder, and featuring panellists Professor Debora Diniz, Dr Caesar Atuire, and Dr. Bridget Pratt ir considered a range of questions, including what are other priority health needs and how has the pandemic impacted these, and how should we strike the balance between addressing COVID-19 and other health priorities in both the context of public health, healthcare, and research?
+Chaired by Dr Adnan Hyder, and featuring panellists Professor Debora Diniz, Professor Caesar Atuire, and Dr Bridget Pratt considered a range of questions, including what are other priority health needs and how has the pandemic impacted these, and how should we strike the balance between addressing COVID-19 and other health priorities in both the context of public health, healthcare, and research?

 Read the full briefing here